grantschulte/exrf/README.md

-# Basics
+# Styleguide

-Nothing but the basics Express starter.
+A styleguide shell.